tiramiseb/gca_challenge_20210704/README.md

 ## findValueDBoptim

 I tried to optimize DB's answer, removing the function call and avoiding variables initialization when they are unneeded, while keeping the variables, in order to avoid getting too far from the implementation idea.
-If you want to use it with the compiled executables, simply add the `-db` flag.

 Benchmark result: